mohyaz11/OptimumSetupBook/manuscript/MultiTenancyApps.md

 Before jumping into the projects, we want to configure our deployment targets.
 In a previous chapter, we offloaded all database deployments onto workers.
 We only need to configure the Web Servers for OctoFx.
 There are a couple of small items to point out when configuring a target for a specific tenant.

 The name of the deployment target should include the name of the tenant.
-[EnvironmentPrefix]-[TenantName]-[AppName]-[Component]-[Number] is a an easy to remember naming convention.
+[EnvironmentPrefix]-[TenantName]-[AppName]-[Component]-[Number] is an easy to remember naming convention.
 For example, `d-ford-octofx-web-01` if we wanted the machine to deploy the OctoFX website for Ford to Dev.
 In the event the target is used for multiple tenants, it is a good idea to group them using tenant tags and name the server after the tenant tag.
 [EnvironmentPrefix]-[TenantTag]-[AppName]-[Component]-[Number], or `d-alphacustomers-octofx-web-01`.
 As always, naming is easy to understand, difficult to master, as long as you have consensus around your naming conventions you should be fine.

 A good rule of thumb is to configure targets for tenanted deployments only.
 Allowing untenanted deployments for a target should be an exception.
 Typically, we see our customers use a target for tenanted and untenanted deployments in lower environments when the number of test resources available to them is limited.